 What is the difference between the GE Cafe series and the GE Profile series?

 You may have noticed that there is a GE Profile series which looks quite similar to the GE Cafe induction cooktops.
 The GE Profile is similar in appearance and both types of model are manufactured in America.
+A GE appliance is probably the best induction cooktop for you if you’re looking for an American made model.

 The difference is the GE Cafe series has extra features.
 For example, the GE Cafe includes individual timers for each burner.
 You can also customise the settings which can’t be done on the GE Profile series.